This article is a high-level overview to introduce you to the GDN and how it works.

 How to manage changes to your website

 When your website’s experience or technology changes, the GDN must be reconfigured to adapt to the updates.
-Overlooking your GDN configuration during any website or infrastructure change will also result in bleed through.
+Overlooking your GDN configuration during any website or infrastructure change may also result in bleed through.

 Tip: For more information to ensure the end user does not experience your website as a mix of translated and untranslated text, read our documentation on Maintaining your Translated Website.